 Polish kutia wigilijna or Christmas cooked wheat pudding, consisting of whole or cracked wheat or barley (rice for the aristocracy!), poppy seeds, honey, and sweetmeats (łakocie) like figs, raisins, and nuts, and sometimes cream, is typically the first course served at the Christmas Eve dinner known as wigilia.

 Originally, kutia was eaten only in eastern Poland where it borders with Ukraine, Belarus, and Lithuania, but today it is becoming more popular throughout the entire country.
 The ingredients are variable depending on taste, availability of ingredients, and budget.

-There are hundreds of variations for kutia and it exists in other cultures including Russia and Ukaine where it is known as kutya or sochivo, Lithuania, and Slovakia.
-(Serbia - koljivo, Romania - coliva, Bulgaria - kolivo, Greece - kollyva, Middle East - kahmieh, Armenia - anoushabour, Old English - ).
+There are hundreds of variations for kutia, and it exists in other cultures including Russia and Ukraine where it is known as kutya or sochivo, Lithuania, and Slovakia.
+(Serbia—koljivo, Romania—coliva, Bulgaria—kolivo, Greece—kollyva, Middle East—kahmieh, Armenia—anoushabour.)

 - 1 cup wheat berries or kamut berries, rinsed